benchristel/audition/README.md

 - if the token is a `inflection` expression with `#`, the result of applying the inflection's rules from `morphology.yaml` to the evaluation of the expression to the left of the `#`.
 - if the token is a `compound` expression, the concatenation of the evaluations of its subexpressions.

+The syntax of a token is almost the same as the syntax of a _translation_, above.
+However, there is no `dereference` node type; all stems are assumed to be glosses and implicitly dereferenced.

 ## Running `au`